threefoldtech/tfchain/docs/production/key_generation.md

 Keys are generated using [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) or use `tfchain key`.

-For each Aura blockproducer generate a key:
+For each validator generate a key:

 ```sh
 subkey generate --scheme sr25519
 ```

-If you want it to work as a GRANDPA validator, create the ed25519 public key and address:
+To also finalize blocks, create the ed25519 public key and address:

 ```sh
 subkey inspect --scheme ed25519 "<seed from the previous command>"
 ```

-For bootnodes, it is is best to generate a nodekey so the bootnode address is predictive:
+If you want your validator to be a bootnode (node that other validators can sync against), it is is best to generate a nodekey so the bootnode address is predictive:

 ```sh
 subkey generate-node-key